The CMCO CCMU Library

-The library continues to welcome both students and faculty to visit, browse the books and resources, and find what most interests you.
-The library has over 9,700 English and Chinese language books, journals and periodicals covering traditional Chinese medicine, western medicine, alternative medicine; a TV/VCR/DVD player with videos covering the same subjects and various anatomy models to assist with your studies and meet the information needs of students and faculty.
-In addition, the library offers high-speed wireless internet access and networked computers with various software.
-Library hours are posted each trimester.
-Arrangements have been made with the University of Colorado Health Sciences Library for our students to have lending privileges.
-Faculty and students are also encouraged to utilize other library resources in their studies, such as public and college libraries.
+The Chinese Medicine Community Organization Triple Burner Library at Colorado Chinese Medicine University welcomes students, faculty, scholars, and researchers.
+Browse the books and resources, and find what most interests you.
+The library has over 13,000 English and Chinese language books, journals, and periodicals covering traditional Chinese medicine, western medicine, and alternative medicine; a TV/VCR/DVD player with videos covering the same subjects, and various anatomy models to assist with your studies and meet the information needs of students and faculty.
+In addition, there is high-speed wireless internet access and networked computers with various software.
+New hours are posted each trimester.

 • Saturday: CLOSED